PaulCreusy/mcqmaker/Instructions/instruction_manual.md

 ## First Use

 For first-time use, it is recommended that you first create a database from the second menu.
-For more information on this, please refer to [this section](#menu-dédition-de-bases-de-données).
+For more information on this, please refer to [this section](#menu-for-generating-mcqs).

+!!! warning Codes in the database
+    You are strongly advised to read the section [codes in the database](#codes-in-the-database) before creating your first database.

 If you want to use the class concept (which allows you to memorize questions already used for generating a multiple-choice quiz to avoid redundancies between different quizzes), you can go to the third menu.
-You can create your class using the right-hand side of the menu, as explained in [this section](#menu-de-modification-des-classes).
+You can create your class using the right-hand side of the menu, as explained in [this section](#class-modification-menu).

-You can then proceed to generate the multiple-choice quiz by going to the first menu, the use of which is explained in [this section](#menu-de-génération-de-qcm).
+You can then proceed to generate the multiple-choice quiz by going to the first menu, the use of which is explained in [this section](#database-editing-menu).

+## Settings of the software

+### Language

+You can change the language of the software by going in the folder `data` then in the file `settings.json`.
+The possible values for the key `language` are :
+- `french`
+- `english`
+- `german`

+!!! note Upcoming release
+    In an upcoming release, you will have the possibility to change it directly in the interface to ease the process.

+### Codes in the database

+Two special characters are used when saving databases and therefore you will not be able to use them when you enter your questions and answers in the database editing menu.
+These two special characters must be changed in the `settings.json` file in the `data` folder the first time you use them, if they are characters you want to use (the database will not work otherwise).
+These are the two parameters `correct_answer_separator` and `question_answer_separator`.

+!!! tip Default values
+    The two default special characters are inherited from an earlier version of the project, and not using the `:` character when entering your questions can be problematic.
+You are advised to change this character to a less used one, such as `|` or `#`.

 ## Credits